altuntasfatih/drawing-on-screen-by-virtual-pen-and-eraser/README.md

-#Drawing on screen using Camera by virtual pen (IMAGE Processing)
+# You can draw anything on screen  by virtual pen and eraser (IMAGE Processing)
-> Program name :Drawing on screen using Camera by virtual pen (IMAGE Processing)
+* Program name :Drawing on screen using Camera by virtual pen (IMAGE Processing)
-> Author       : M.Fatih Altuntas
+* Author       : M.Fatih Altuntas
-> Description  : In this program,using smal  red objects as pen,drawing  anything  on screen
-> and using smal blue objects as eraser ,erasering  your's drawings on screen with  Camera
+* Description  : In this program, using small red objects as pen, we can draw anything on screen and using small blue objects as eraser ,we can erase your's drawings on screen.
 > Video :https://www.youtube.com/watch?v=OOzMhrHIu10&feature=share